ryantd42/NY-Legislative-Git/2023/S4511C-2023/bill.md

   recommitted to said committee -- recommitted to the Committee on High- er  Education  in  accordance  with Senate Rule 6, sec.
-8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the education law, in relation to the New York state district attorney and indigent legal services attorney  loan  forgive- ness program

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Paragraph b of subdivision 2  of  section  679-e  of  the education  law,  as amended by section 1 of part VV of chapter 56 of the laws of 2009, is amended to read as follows:
   b.
 "Eligible period" means  the  [six-year]  EIGHT-YEAR  period  after completion of the [third] SECOND year and before the commencement of the [tenth]  ELEVENTH  year  of  employment  as  an  eligible  attorney.
-For purposes  of  this section, all periods of time during which an admitted attorney was employed as an eligible attorney and all  periods  of  time during  which  a  law school graduate awaiting admission to the New York state bar was employed by a prosecuting [or]  AGENCY,  criminal  defense agency,  NON-PROFIT  INDIGENT  CIVIL  LEGAL  SERVICES CORPORATION, OR AS ASSIGNED COUNSEL as permitted by section four hundred eighty-four of the judiciary law shall be combined.
+For purposes of this section, all periods of time during which  an  admitted attorney  was  employed  as an eligible attorney and all periods of time during which a law school graduate awaiting admission to  the  New  York state  bar  was  employed by a prosecuting [or] AGENCY, criminal defense agency, NON-PROFIT INDIGENT CIVIL LEGAL SERVICES CORPORATION as  permit- ted  by  section  four hundred eighty-four of the judiciary law shall be combined.
   § 2.
 Paragraph d of subdivision 2 of section 679-e  of  the  education
  law,  as  amended  by  section 1 of part VV of chapter 56 of the laws of 2009, is amended to read as follows:

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02878-06-3
+  LBD02878-08-4
- S. 4511--B  2
+ S. 4511--C  2

   d.
-"Year of qualified service" means the twelve month period  measured from  the anniversary of the attorney's employment as an eligible attor- ney, or as a law school graduate awaiting  admission  to  the  New  York state  bar  employed  by  a  prosecuting  [or]  AGENCY, criminal defense agency,  NON-PROFIT  INDIGENT  CIVIL  LEGAL  SERVICES CORPORATION, OR AS ASSIGNED COUNSEL as permitted by section four hundred eighty-four of the judiciary law, adjusted for any interruption in employment.
+"Year of qualified service" means the twelve month period  measured from  the anniversary of the attorney's employment as an eligible attor- ney, or as a law school graduate awaiting  admission  to  the  New  York state  bar  employed  by  a  prosecuting  [or]  AGENCY, criminal defense agency,  NON-PROFIT INDIGENT CIVIL LEGAL SERVICES CORPORATION as permit- ted by section four hundred eighty-four of the judiciary  law,  adjusted for  any interruption in employment.
 VACATION OR LEAVE TIME PROVIDED BY THE EMPLOYER OR LEAVE TAKEN FOR A CONDITION THAT IS A QUALIFYING  REASON FOR  LEAVE  UNDER  THE  FAMILY  AND MEDICAL LEAVE ACT OF 1993, 29 U.S.C.
-2612(A)(1) AND (3) SHALL NOT BE CONSIDERED AN  INTER- RUPTION  IN  QUALIFYING  EMPLOYMENT.
-Any period of [temporary leave from service] INTERRUPTION IN QUALIFYING  EMPLOYMENT  taken  by  an  eligible attorney  shall  not  be  considered  in  the  calculation  of qualified service.
+ 2612(A)(1) AND (3) SHALL NOT BE CONSIDERED AN INTERRUPTION IN QUALIFYING EMPLOYMENT.
+Any period of [temporary leave from service] INTERRUPTION IN QUALIFYING EMPLOYMENT taken by an eligible attorney shall not be consid- ered in the calculation of qualified service.
 However,  the  period  of [temporary  leave  shall  be  considered  an] interruption in QUALIFYING employment and the calculation of the time period of  qualified  service shall  recommence  when  the  eligible  attorney  returns to [full time] service.
   § 3.
 Paragraph a of subdivision 3 of section 679-e  of  the  education
  law,  as  amended  by  section 1 of part VV of chapter 56 of the laws of 2009, is amended to read as follows: